xi/apca-introduction/analysis.md

 ## The contrast formula

 There is no *true* contrast formula.
-Instead, these formulas are supposed to predict how most humans will a color combination, even if they cannot be correct 100% of the time..
+Instead, these formulas are supposed to predict how most humans perceive a color combination, even if they cannot be correct 100% of the time.

 ### A naive approach